-The price of this company is also slightly higher than many other brands, ranging from more than $ 1,000 and up to $ 4,000 for the high-end models.
+The price of Panasonic air conditioners is also slightly higher than many other brands, ranging from more than $ 1,000 and up to $ 4,000 for the high-end models.
 In addition, many of these air conditioners come with an inverter included to increase efficiency and reduce energy consumption.

-There are three key split system categories in the Panasonic range:
+There are three key split system air conditioner categories in the Panasonic range:

 Panasonic Reverse Cycle